Canadian public debt: Debt comparison with other countries

 The level of government (central, state, or local) responsible for government programs differs across countries.
 For this reason, international fiscal comparisons are usually made on a total government, national accounts basis.
 For Canada, total government includes the federal (central), provincial/territorial, and local governments.
 Another reason to measure debt on a total government basis is that the federal government may be viewed as responsible for the debt of other levels of government.
 Credit rating agency Fitch said it expects the federal government to provide a province with access to debt markets, as it did early in the coronavirus pandemic.
 When Newfoundland needed debt repayment assistance in March 2020, it appealed to the federal government.
 Any aid delivered to one province would reduce the resources the federal government has available for its own debt repayment responsibilities, and to support debt repayment in other provinces.

 The International Monetary Fund's (IMF) World Economic Outlook reports that for 2021 Canada's net debt-to-GDP ratio was 32% and the gross debt-to-GDP ratio was 113%.
 According to the IMF, for the last 15 years, Canada had the lowest net debt-to-GDP ratio, at around 33%, among G7 countries.
-The IMF notes that Canada's general government holds sizable financial assets (about 67.5% of GDP), including pension fund investment assets.
-The IMF's net debt calculation excludes unfunded pension liabilities, as they are not reported by many other countries.
-Also, Canada's general government debt includes sizable accounts payable (around 19 percent of GDP), which many advanced economies do not report.
-If these were excluded, Canada's gross debt would be smaller.
+The IMF notes that Canada's general government holds sizeable financial assets, including securities, loans and equity holdings.
+These rose sharply during the COVID-19 pandemic (to 81% of GDP in 2021 from 64% in 2019), spurred by support measures such as loans to businesses and tax deferrals (accounts receivable).
+Canada's general government gross debt includes substantial accounts payable (around 18% of GDP at end-2021), which many advanced countries do not report.
+In net debt calculations, most advanced economies remove accounts payable and receivable, as well as equity holdings, but Canada includes equity assets, and both accounts payable and receivable.

+Approximately a quarter of general government total financial assets are pension fund investments.
+The IMF's general government debt calculation excludes unfunded pension liabilities, to maintain comparability with other countries.

 The general government gross debt to GDP ratio for countries the IMF classifies as Advanced economies that have a population of at least 5 million is shown in the table below.
-In 2021, Canada had the fourth highest level of gross public debt as a percent of GDP among the G7 – lower than Japan, Italy and the United States, but higher than Germany, the United Kingdom and France.
+In 2022, Canada had the third lowest level of gross public debt as a percent of GDP among the G7 countries – lower than Japan, Italy, the United States, and France, but higher than Germany, and the United Kingdom.